CrowdHailer/OK/README.md

 ## OK.for

-`OK.for/1` combines serveral functions that may fail.
+`OK.for/1` combines several functions that may fail.

 - Use the `<-` operator to match & extract a value for an `:ok` tuple.
 - Use the `=` operator as you normally would for pattern matching an untagged result.